rociomer/lammps2cssr/README.md

 lammps2cssr-ortho.sh can convert dump files for simulations in which the box bounds are orthogonal (and not converted from a triclinic cell).

 ## Instructions
-Place trajectory snapshot in same directory as lammps2cssr\*.sh.
-At the top of lammps2cssr\*.sh, specify 1) the types of coordinates (fractional/Cartesian) to write to the .cssr and 2) the file extension for the dump files to convert.
+Place trajectory snapshot in same directory as lammps2cssr-{triclinic, orthogonal}.sh.
+At the top of lammps2cssr-{triclinic, orthogonal}.sh, specify 1) the types of coordinates (fractional/Cartesian) to write to the .cssr and 2) the file extension for the dump files to convert.
 Then run lammps2cssr.sh.
+Please be sure the script corresponds to the box bounds in the dump file(s), or any .cssr files produced will not be correct for the converted structure.

 ## Author
 Rocío Mercado